 Distinct from Homoeosaurus, the skull of Dalinghosaurus had a larger orbit and a deeper preorbital bone with a reduced lacrimal.
 The jugal and postorbital bones were relatively more gracile.
 The mandible was deeper with a longer, deeper retroarticular process.

 The cervicals were longer.
-The dorsal ribs were much wider producing a flattened cross-section.
+The dorsal ribs were much wider producing a flattened cross-section as in Bavarisaurus.
 The transverse processes of the anterior caudals were longer.
 The tail was longer and more robust.